voodooattack/when-ts/README.md

 If multiple actions try to modify the same variable during the same `tick`, the last `action` to execute takes precedence.

+##### Finite State Machines

-The main loop will halt by default if no conditions evaluate to `true` during a single `tick`.
-This prevents the program from running forever.
+By default, the state machines built with `when` will be finite, this means that the main loop will halt by default if it exhausts all possible conditions and none evaluate to `true` and trigger an action during the same `tick`.

+This prevents the program from running forever by default, and can be disabled as needed.

 #### State Manager